pattern-hunter/Permutator/README.md

 Permutator
 ==========

-This program will help you return all permutations of a given string
+This program will return all permutations of a given string